 Carbon monoxide (CO) is a clear, odorless and tasteless gas.
-It’s produced by insufficient fuel combustion usually caused by not enough oxygen.
+It’s made by insufficient fuel combustion frequently caused by insufficient oxygen.
 In your home, appliances that consume natural gas, charcoal, wood or kerosene are vulnerable.
-Especially if they are not running accurately or have been installed incorrectly.
+Especially if they are not operating accurately or have been installed incorrectly.

-Vehicle exhaust fumes from neighboring garages, as well as poorly operating fireplaces could also produce carbon monoxide.
-CO is dangerous to the body and is deadly at high levels or with prolonged exposure.
+Vehicle exhaust fumes from neighboring garages, as well as malfunctioning fireplaces could also produce carbon monoxide.
+CO is dangerous to the body and is lethal at high levels or with prolonged exposure.